A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Application Partitioning and Mapping

 \section{Application Partitioning and Mapping}

-Hardware-aware design of DNNs has recently received increased attention to tackle system heterogeneity issues.
-Hardware-aware neural architecture search~\cite{chitty-venkata2023} takes hardware characteristics like latency, power, or area into account in the early stages of the design of a neural network, and it has also become a central aspect in automating the process of designing efficient architectures for DNN applications.
-Different methodologies have been exploited to search for the optimal model architecture, ranging from reinforcement learning to evolutionary algorithms; for example, reinforcement learning has been used to search for an accelerator configuration on FPGAs and optimize it for latency and area~\cite{abdelfattah2020best,jiang2020hardware}.

-However, even if the model architecture has been carefully optimized, training large DL models and serving them for inference on a distributed HPC infrastructure composed of multiple, possibly heterogeneous compute nodes is a hard task.
-In this complex setting, designers need to optimize the complete system stack: from DNN algorithms to model optimization and compression~\cite{han2016deep,jacob2018quantization}, to deployment down to the design of the underlying hardware architecture itself.
-This section reviews approaches and tools proposed to distribute, partition, and map DL training and inference applications on multiple processing nodes in the underlying computing infrastructure.
+Training large DL models and serving them for inference on a distributed HPC infrastructure composed of multiple, possibly heterogeneous compute nodes is a complex task, requiring designers to optimize the complete system stack: from DNN algorithms to model optimization and compression~\cite{han2016deep,jacob2018quantization}, to deployment, down to the design of the underlying hardware architecture itself.
+This full-stack perspective shifts the focus from isolated accelerators to the coordinated orchestration of heterogeneous systems, bridging algorithmic abstractions with the constraints of modern computing platforms.
+This section reviews approaches and frameworks for distributing, partitioning, and mapping DL training and inference applications on multiple processing nodes in the underlying computing infrastructure.
+We define \textit{application partitioning} as the process of dividing a model's computational graph and/or its associated data workload into smaller components, while \textit{mapping} refers to assigning, scheduling, and placing those components, and managing the resulting data movement, onto the underlying hardware topology.
+While many training and inference systems have been proposed, this section focuses on a representative set of frameworks that illustrate different approaches to DL application partitioning and mapping.